TACC/spark-slurm/README.md

 - Increase the number of parititions in your code
 - Decrease the number of workers per node (decrease `-n`)
 - Run on skylake instead of knl nodes
+  - `skx-development` or `skx-normal` queues on S2
-  - Skylake nodes have more memory per core and are faster
+  - Skylake nodes have more memory per core and are much faster

 ### Submit an issue